2 Important Metrics That Prove Customer Marketing Generates Revenue

 They think all the marketing department does is create ads, blast email campaigns, chat it up at sponsored events and Tweet memes to our hearts’ content.
-“Anyone can do that,” is what they tell me.
+“Anyone can do that,” they tell me.

 Wrong.
-Marketing is not rainbows and butterflies.
+Marketing is not all rainbows and butterflies.

-Not only do marketers manage a million and one initiatives to drive new business, keeping current customers engaged, and support sales with tailored content and hot leads (not to mention doing it all within budget)—but they’re also held responsible to the revenue goals set by executives.
+Not only do marketers manage a million and one initiatives to drive new business, keep current customers engaged, and support sales with tailored content and hot leads (not to mention staying within budget)—but they’re also held responsible to the revenue goals set by executives.
 These days, your VP of Marketing probably knows the revenue number they have to hit this quarter just as intimately as your VP of Sales.

-If you’re here reading Influitive’s blog, odds are that you’re engaged in customer marketing.
-Which means you touch everything from customer reviews to customer references, and have to create magic on a shoestring budget.
+If you’re here reading Influitive’s blog, odds are that you’re engaged in customer marketing, which means you touch everything from customer reviews to customer references and have to create magic on a shoestring budget.

-Customer marketers are like marketing Jedi.
+Top customer marketers are like marketing Jedi.
 They know how to use their company’s strongest marketing asset—happy customers—and harness customer advocacy like “the force” to hit those revenue targets the marketing department is held accountable to.

 Customer marketing is not a “build it and they will come” scenario.
 If those happy customers aren’t helping you drive new revenue, and you can’t clearly prove that to those “nay-sayers” I mentioned at the beginning of this post, then there’s no point!

 Here are a couple of ideas on “cracking the revenue code” when it comes to customer marketing:

-Share “Revenue Influenced” data on customer referrals
+1. Share “revenue influenced” data on customer referrals

 Customer referrals are one of the strongest marketing lead sources you can get.
 Most of the time they are fast-tracked to sales qualified, and they have the added bonus of being primed by the advocacy of the customer referring them.

 When it closes, you can go back to your referring customer with some hard numbers and say, “Hey John, did you know the two referrals you gave us last quarter drove $63,579 in new revenue this month?
 That’s amazing!
 We are honored that you see value in our solution and want you to know your advocacy truly has an impact on our business.”

 Your Executives and Board of Directors want to know where to invest budget in order to generate the largest amount of revenue possible.
 Don’t be shy about reminding them of the impact customer marketing has had on revenue.
-Here are some examples real RO Innovation customers* shared at their board meetings.
+Here are some examples real ROInnovation customers* shared at their board meetings.

 - One of the largest Fortune 500 IT companies in the world: $904,507,674 in new revenue over last 12 months

-- Enterprise HR Technology company: $93,224,399 in new revenue over the last 5 months
+- An enterprise HR Technology company: $93,224,399 in new revenue over the last 5 months

 - One of the top Marketing Automation providers: $33,080,314 in new revenue over the last year

-*Note: Company names have been white labeled to protect customer privacy.
+*Note: Company names have been white labeled to protect customer privacy

 With the right customer reference technology, tracking and reporting this kind of revenue influence is a breeze!
 It’s also a way to prove with hard numbers the impact customer marketing activities—like customer reference management—have on lead-to-revenue lifecycles, and give you the fodder you need to convince your leadership team to increase your customer marketing budget!